publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptII/ch55/m__us_usc_t10_s1074g.md

                     (I) in the case of generic agents, $0;

-                    (II) in the case of formulary agents, $16; and
+                    (II) in the case of formulary agents, $20; and

-                    (III) in the case of nonformulary agents, $46.
+                    (III) in the case of nonformulary agents, $49.

             (B) For a medicare-eligible beneficiary, the cost-sharing requirements may not be in excess of the cost-sharing requirements applicable to all other beneficiaries covered by [section 1086 of this title][/us/usc/t10/s1086].
 For purposes of the preceding sentence, a medicare-eligible beneficiary is a beneficiary eligible for health benefits under [section 1086 of this title][/us/usc/t10/s1086] pursuant to subsection (d)(2) of such section.

             (C)

-                (i) Beginning October 1, 2013, the amount of any increase in a cost-sharing amount specified in subparagraph (A) in a year may not exceed the amount equal to the percentage of such cost-sharing amount at the time of such increase equal to the percentage by which retired pay is increased under [section 1401a of this title][/us/usc/t10/s1401a] in that year.
+                (i) Beginning October 1, 2016, the amount of any increase in a cost-sharing amount specified in subparagraph (A) in a year may not exceed the amount equal to the percentage of such cost-sharing amount at the time of such increase equal to the percentage by which retired pay is increased under [section 1401a of this title][/us/usc/t10/s1401a] in that year.

+                (ii)

+                 The amount of the increase otherwise provided for a year by clause (i) shall be computed as follows:

+                    (I) If the amount of the increase is equal to or greater than 50 cents, the amount of the increase shall be rounded to the nearest multiple of $1.

-                (ii) If the amount of the increase otherwise provided for a year by clause (i) is less than $1, the increase shall not be made for such year, but shall be carried over to, and accumulated with, the amount of the increase for the subsequent year or years and made when the aggregate amount of increases carried over under this clause for a year is $1 or more.
+                    (II) If the amount of the increase is less than 50 cents, the increase shall not be made for such year, but shall be carried over to, and accumulated with, the amount of the increase for the subsequent year or years and made when the aggregate amount of increases under this clause for a year is equal to or greater than 50 cents.

                 (iii) The provisions of this subparagraph shall not apply to any increase in cost-sharing amounts described in clause (i) that is made by the Secretary of Defense on or after October 1, 2022.
 The Secretary may increase copayments, as considered appropriate by the Secretary, beginning on October 1, 2022.